Reviews You Can Rely On

 Credit: Natalie Kafader

-While I was impressed by this model's ability to collect large debris moving forward, I still saw sand left over in the test runs.
+While we were impressed by this model's ability to collect large debris moving forward, we still saw sand left over in the test runs.
 Even on its best runs, it was missing about 10% of the material, indicating that this vacuum has less intense suction for deeper, heavier debris.
-With just a little bit more time, I think this vacuum wouldn't have a problem finishing the job.

-We were surprised by this result, partially because most vacuums have a harder time with high pile carpet versus low pile carpet — and this one has less suction power than some of its higher-priced competitors.
-We believe the dual-powered brush roll, with a relatively tall head opening, is key to its success.
+Most vacuums have a harder time with high-pile carpet versus low-pile carpet — and this one has less suction power than some of its higher-priced competitors.

 Before Testing After Testing